-Currently the R-Transit provides safe and reliable transportation for seniors (55 and PARATRANSIT PROGRAM older) and individuals with disabilities to improve their access to community OVERVIEW services and activities, to decrease their experience of social isolation, and to enhance their abilities to remain living independently in their chosen communities.
+Older) and individuals with disabilities to improve their access to community Services and activities, to decrease their experience of social isolation, and to enhance their abilities to remain living independently in their chosen communities. enhance their abilities to remain living independently in their chosen communities.
 Acknowledge and address any historical or systemic trust issues that the population may have.
-Building trust is crucial for successful outreach, and the paratransit such as: - Identify the specific demographic groups that are likely to benefit from the paratransit program, such as seniors, individuals with disabilities, and those with limited mobility. - Partner with local community centers, senior centers, disability advocacy groups, and healthcare facilities to reach potential users - Create social media profiles for the paratransit program on platforms such Con of Outperou Dunn as Facebook, Twitter, and Instagram.
-GOAL OF OUTREACH PLAN - Build a user-friendly website with information about the paratransit program, eligibility criteria, application process, and contact details. - Design and distribute brochures, flyers, and posters in key community locations such as libraries, community centers, and medical offices - Collaborate with trusted community organizations, leaders, and influencers who already have connections within the hard-to-reach population. - Collaborate with local government officials to incorporate information about the paratransit program in community newsletters and official communications - Local Government Officials TARGET - Senior Citizens AUDIENCE/STAKEHOLDERS - Local community-based organizations - Local health providers The City of Richmond is committed to ensuring seniors and individuals with OUTREACH MESSAGE (S) disabilities are consistently informed on the services and programs provided by R- Transit.
+Building trust is crucial for successful outreach, and the paratransit such as: - Identify the specific demographic groups that are likely to benefit from the paratransit program, such as seniors, individuals with disabilities, and those with limited mobility. - Partner with local community centers, senior centers, disability advocacy groups, and healthcare facilities to reach potential users - Create social media profiles for the paratransit program on platforms such as Facebook, Twitter, and Instagram. - Build a user-friendly website with information about the paratransit program, eligibility criteria, application process, and contact details. - Design and distribute brochures, flyers, and posters in key community locations such as libraries, community centers, and medical offices - Collaborate with trusted community organizations, leaders, and influencers who already have connections within the hard-to-reach population. - Collaborate with local government officials to incorporate information about the paratransit program in community newsletters and official communications - Local Government Officials FARGET - Senior Citizens AUDIENCE/STAKEHOLDERS - Local community-based organizations - Local health providers The City of Richmond is committed to ensuring seniors and individuals with Outreach Message (s) disabilities are consistently informed on the services and programs provided by R- Transit.
 Paratransit Targeted Audience - discounts, promotional items, or exclusive access to certain services.
-Training sessions on basic technology use, including INCENTIVES FOR PEOPLE smartphones and computers AND ORGANIZATIONS Paratransit Staff - staff and drivers are well-trained to assist individuals with disabilities and provide excellent customer service.
+Training sessions on basic technology use, including NCENTIVES FOR PEOPLE smartphones and computers AND ORGANIZATIONS Paratransit Staff - staff and drivers are well-trained to assist individuals with disabilities and provide excellent customer service.
 Additionally allowing staff to serve as peer educators or outreach workers Mobile Outreach Units - Use mobile outreach units or vans to bring services and information directly to underserved areas or communities.
-Door-to-Door Campaigns - Conduct door-to-door outreach campaigns in specific OUTREACH METHODS neighborhoods or areas where the hard-to-reach population resides 2 2 1112/19/11 In-Person Engagement - attend local events, markets, and gatherings where the target population is likely to be present - Community centers and senior living facilities - Health fairs and wellness events
+Door-to-Door Campaigns - Conduct door-to-door outreach campaigns in specific neighborhoods or areas where the hard-to-reach population resides Outreach Methods In-Person Engagement - a ttend local events, markets, and gatherings where the target population is likely to be present - Community centers and senior living facilities - Health fairs and wellness events